 As the name suggests, the special role of the Action Taker is to take effective action in the world.
 This is the part of us that can make a real difference.
 The Action Taker takes the action necessary to bring about the wants and the desires of our Heart Centred Leader.

 Within each of the archetypes lies an innate animal instinct that we ignore at our peril.
-For the Action Taker the instinct is that of claiming and marking territory.
+For the Action Taker the instinct is that of claiming, marking and defending territory.
 If we ignore this instinct we put a part of ourselves into shadow.
 In Healing The Shadow work we prefer to acknowledge that this instinct is part of us and that there may be some benefits to be gained from accessing this part of ourselves.
 Once we acknowledge this, we have a choice about whether or not we act from this energy.
 Sometimes we might choose to act in territorial ways; sometimes we might choose to be more open.

 Key emotion – Anger